 Sporadic inclusion body myositis (sIBM) is an acquired progressive muscle disorder that becomes apparent during adulthood.
 The symptoms and progression of sIBM vary from one person to another.
 In most cases, sIBM is characterized by progressive weakness and degeneration (atrophy) of the muscles especially those of the arms and the legs. sIBM can progress to cause severe disability.
 The exact cause of the disorder is unknown and the muscle tissue of affected individuals shows both inflammatory and degenerative changes. sIBM is a complex disorder and, most likely, multiple factors including genetic, immunological and environmental ones in combination all play a role in its development.

 The distribution, severity and progression of muscle weakness vary from one person to another.
-In some cases, sIBM may affect one arm or leg more than the other.
+In some patients, sIBM may affect one arm or leg more than the other.
 In most cases, the progression is very slow.
 Generally, the older a person is when the disorder develops, the more rapidly it progresses.
 The muscles of the thighs, wrists and fingers are usually affected more severely than other muscles.
 Many individuals with sIBM first present with a tendency to trip or fall because of muscle weakness affecting the large muscle of the thigh (quadriceps).

 Muscles in the wrists, fingers, and neck are also commonly affected.
-Weakness in the hands may be the first noticeable symptoms in some cases.
+Weakness in the hands may be the first noticeable symptoms in some people.
 Muscle weakness in the fingers can affect the grip making it difficult to perform functions such as gripping a golf club.
 Eventually, affected individuals may have difficulty manipulating objects with their hands such as turning a key, buttoning a shirt, or writing with a pen or pencil.
 In rare cases, muscle weakness in the neck can cause the head to drop.

 Weakness of the muscles below the knees can cause the toes to catch when walking or the foot to drop increasing an affected individual’s tendency to fall.
 Affected individuals may also have trouble walking up stairs and or rising from a sitting position.